hackup/Pi1541io/README.md

 ## Revisions

+### Revision 3
+The third revision is still in the planning phase.
+Ideas currently being considered:
+* I2C connector for SSD1305 OLED displays.
+* Alternative power supply connector.

 ### Revision 2
 The second revision features quite a few improvements, the most important one being optional support for the 7406 bus driver IC.
 For further details and instructions on how to assemble this board [see here](https://www.hackup.net/2018/06/pi1541io-revision-2/).